StackExchange/dnscontrol/docs/_functions/domain/IGNORE_NAME.md

 ---
 name: IGNORE_NAME
+parameters:
+  - pattern
 ---

+WARNING: The `IGNORE_*` family  of functions is risky to use.
+The code is brittle and has subtle bugs.
+Use at your own risk.
+Do not use these commands with `D_EXTEND()` or use it at the domain apex.

 IGNORE_NAME can be used to ignore some records present in zone.
 All records (independently of their type) of that name will be completely ignored.